CoindLabs/CoindPay/README.md

 ## Mission

 Crypto payments and compounding funds like a stream of water in an endless stream.

 For Creator、For Brand、For Consumers、For Everyone.

 ## Values

-CoindPay is a Multichain（28+ EVM/SVM Chains etc.）DEXs、Payments and Compound Finance Infrastructure.
+CoindPay is a Multichain（28+ EVM/SVM Chains etc.）Payments、DEXs and Compound Finance Infrastructure.

 All Your Business, Invoice, Checkout, Recurring, Connect...
 Payments in One Place.

-We are committed to building decentralized PayPal Venmo + Compound Finance across chains and protocols to make the movement of encrypted funds simpler and more efficient.
+We are committed to building decentralized Stripe + Venmo + Compound Finance across chains and protocols to make the movement of encrypted funds simpler and more efficient.

 Make idle funds more available once and for all.